-As the number of calls per officer increases, less time is available for routine patrol duties and traffic enforcement.
-Each call for service can be time consuming, some more so than others, considering response time and any follow-up work that needs to be done.
+Each call for service can be time consuming, some more so than others, including response time and follow-up work that may need to be completed.
 Calls that require an investigation or that lead to an arrest require several written reports to be generated and data entered into the computerized records management system, in addition to time dedicated to the investigation or activity related to the call.
-Increased workload also requires officers to prioritize calls and assess how much time to dedicate to less significant issues or routine patrol activities.

-Regardless of the number of calls for service officers must respond to, it is important to recognize that much of the time there are only two (2) patrol officers on duty and often only one (1) officer is on duty.
+Regardless of the number of calls for service officers must respond to, it is important to recognize that most of the time there are only two (2) patrol officers on duty and often only one (1) officer is on duty.
 While most calls we receive are non-threatening in nature, on-duty officers are expected to immediately respond to whatever situation occurs, if necessary, dealing with hostile situations and dangerous persons alone or with little assistance.
 Typical of smaller jurisdictions, our officers do not always benefit from relying on multiple officers to assist with a dangerous situation.